dentarg/auth0-blog/_posts/2017-02-19-how-to-sign-in-with-google-and-then-access-their-APIs.md

 *Guest post by SteveALee of Opendirective.com*

-Authentication of web apps is a big hairy problem and if you are not careful it will eat a large chunk of you developer time.
+Without a doubt, authentication of web apps is a big hairy problem and if you are not careful it will eat a large chunk of you developer time.
 Worse, if you don't get it right you're open to being hacked, which will take even more of your precious time, not to manage damaging your reputation.
 One of the easiest ways to mitigate this is to outsource the work to Auth0 who provide an excellent and flexible solution along with some of the best documents and support in the business.
 But, even when using Auth0 some scenareos are still complex to figure out and take time to get right.